SubstrateLabs/brocc/README.md

 ### Local app

 We always prefer embedded tech to hosted services.
 For now, all AI models run via cloud services.
-A long-term goal is to offer an option for local inference, enabling fully on-device operation (and offline mode).
+However, our goal is to offer local inference, enabling fully on-device operation (and offline mode).

 Dependencies: